Brennall/HFH-SRD/Chapter07.md

 Arcane spellcasters who reach 11th level or higher may create crossbreeds by magically blending different progenitor creatures together.

-The progenitor creatures must not have HD greater than the arcane spellcaster’s class level, and may not have more than one special ability plus one special ability per point of the spellcaster’s ability score bonus from Intelligence.
+The progenitor creatures must not have HD greater than the arcane spellcaster's class level, and may not have more than one special ability plus one special ability per point of the spellcaster's ability score bonus from Intelligence.
 EXAMPLE: Quintus, an 11th level mage with 16 INT, can crossbreed from 11 HD progenitors with 3 special abilities each.

 The creator of a magical crossbreed will imbue it with various features and abilities drawn from their progenitors, as explained below.